Value-At-Risk Optimal Policies for Revenue Management Problems

 Matthias Koenig, Joern Meissner

-We state the underlying problem as a Markov decision process and provide a computational method for computing policies, which optimise the value-at-risk for a given confidence level.
+We introduce a computational method for determining policies which optimises the value-at-risk for a given confidence level.
 This is achieved by computing dynamic programming solutions for a set of target revenue values and combining the solutions in order to attain the requested multi-stage risk-averse policy.
+We reduce the state space used in the dynamic programming in order to provide a solution which is feasible and has less computational requirements.
 Numerical examples and comparison with other risk-sensitive approaches are discussed.

 Keywords